 Kids can get dehydrated more quickly than adults because they’re smaller.

 Your main job is to keep your child drinking plenty of fluids.
-Avoid giving him milk, caffeine, and bubbly or fizzy drinks.
+Avoid giving them milk, caffeine, and bubbly or fizzy drinks.
 Try these instead:

 - For infants, give small amounts of whatever your baby normally takes -- breast milk or formula.
 You can also give your baby an electrolyte drink such as Pedialyte.